-Banbridge Academy operates a separate waiting list for Year 8.
-All applications for admission to Year 8 that were unsuccessful in obtaining a place in the school will be automatically added to the waiting list.
-New applications and applications where new information has been provided will also be added to the waiting list.
-The Year 8 waiting list will be in place until 30 June 2024.
-Please contact the School if you wish your child's name to be removed from the list.
-Should a vacancy arise after the completion of the Transfer Procedure and should there be more applications than places available, the procedure outlined above in the Admissions Criteria for entry of children to Year 8 will be followed.
-The School will contact you in writing if your child gains a place in the School by this method.
+Banbridge Academy operates a Waiting Lists Policy.
+For Year 8, all applications for admission to Year 8 that were initially refused will be automatically placed on the Year 8 Waiting List.
+New applications, late applications and applications where new information has been provided will also be added to the Year 8 Waiting List.
+This Waiting List will be in place until 30 June 2025, that is, the end of Year 8.
+Please contact the school if you wish your child's name to be removed from the Year 8 Waiting List.

-Should the Education Committee of the Board of Governors
+Should a vacancy arise after the date upon which placement letters have been issued from the Education Authority, the procedure outlined in the Admissions Criteria for entry to Year 8 will be followed in relation to those applications on the Year 8 Waiting List.
+The school will contact you if your child gains a place in the school by this method.

-determine that a child, who has arrived in Northern Ireland after the Transfer Process has been concluded, is suitable for admission, it will seek approval from the Department of Education to admit the child through the allocation of an additional place.
+Should the Education Committee of the Board of Governors determine that a child, who has arrived in Northern Ireland after the Transfer Process has been concluded, is suitable for admission, it will seek approval from the Department of Education to admit the child through the allocation of an additional place.

-APPLICATIONS AND ADMISSIONS TO YEAR 8
+LIGATIONS AND ADMISSIONS TO VE